Developer Guide

 - a specific command parser (e.g.

-) may be created to parse the input arguments to produce the correspondingCommand
+AddPropertyCommandParser) may be created to parse the input arguments to produce the correspondingCommandobject, or - the

-object can be directly created for some commands (e.g.HelpCommand
+Commandobject can be directly created for some commands (e.g.HelpCommand).

 - a specific command parser (e.g.